guyroutledge/atozcss/_drafts/2016-03-01-the-almighty-sass-ampersand.md

 }
 {% endhighlight %}

-The ampersand is a bit like a special variable that always has the value of the current selector's parent.
+The ampersand is a bit like a special variable that always holds the value of the current selector's parent.

 While nesting is a useful way to avoid typing out repetitive selectors, it should be used with caution.
 Try to limit nesting to pseudo selectors